miklevin/MikeLev.in/_posts/2025-08-06-local-ai-war-google-vs-openai.md

-But they both are based on the same underlying component: llama.cpp — which it should be noted is based on yet another underlying component called GGML (Georgi Gerganov's Model Library), a C-based tensor library developed by the same creator, Georgi Gerganov, who created Ollama.
+But they both are based on the same underlying component: llama.cpp — which it should be noted is based on yet another underlying component called GGML (Georgi Gerganov's Model Library), a C-based tensor library developed by the same creator, Georgi Gerganov, who created llama.cpp.

 Follow?